starkdg/reventis/README.md

 ```

 Insert an event as defined by longitude, latititude and time duration.
 Dates and times
-are denoted in the form MM-DD-YYYY HH:MM[:SS].  `descr` is a description string for the
+are denoted in the form MM-DD-YYYY HH:MM[:SS].  `descr` is a descriptive string for the
-event and is inserted into the keyspace, key:id under the hashfield marked "descr".
+event and is inserted into the keyspace, `key:<id>` under the hashfield marked "descr".
 An optional id integer can be provide.
 If not provided, one is assigned and returned by the
 command.
 User can store additional information for the event in the `key:<id>` keyspace by
 making a new hashfield.
 Complexity is O(log(N)), where N is is the number of indexed events.